Domaine Alice & Quentin Beaufort

 Polisy, Aube, Champagne

-Domaine Alice Beaufort is a continuation of the work of the prestigious Champagne house, André et Jacques Beaufort, one of the pioneering Champagne houses in terms of organic viticulture, which has been implemented since 1971.
+Domaine Alice Beaufort is a continuation of the work of the prestigious Champagne house, André et Jacques Beaufort, one of the pioneering Champagne houses in terms of organic viticulture, implemented since 1971.

 Quentin Beaufort, son of Jacques, named the domaine after his wife Alice.